Previewing apps

 Although Canva has a desktop app, we recommend previewing apps via the web browser.
 Previewing apps via the desktop app requires a self-signed SSL certificate, which requires extra work without any meaningful benefit and is not something we actively support.

 Canva is extremely popular on mobile devices, so it's important to preview and test your app on them.
-The local development server on your computer won't be accessible via a mobile device though, so you'll need to use either of the following workarounds:
+The local development server on your computer won't be accessible via a mobile device though.
+The workaround is to upload the app's JavaScript bundle via the App source field so that the code can be loaded from Canva's servers.

 • You can't preview an app outside of the Canva editor.
 This is because the Apps SDK must be able to send and receive messages to and from the editor.